jadecobra/python_tdd_exercises/source/dictionaries.rst

     the terminal updates to show an `Assertion Error <./ASSERTION_ERROR.md>`_ because ``(value1)`` is not equal to ``(None)``
 * update the test to make it pass

-View the attributes and methods of a dictionary
+How to view the attributes and methods of a dictionary
 -----------------------------------------------

 `Classes <./CLASSES.md>`_ covers how to view the ``(attributes)`` and ``(methods)`` of an object. let us do the same for ``(dictionaries)``